decentraland/documentation/content/creator/sdk7/projects/smart-wearables.md

 ### Using the CLI

-1. Open a command line in a new folder and run
+Open a command line in a new folder and run

 `npx @dcl/sdk-commands init --project smart-wearable`

 This command creates the basic files and structure for a new smart wearable.

+You can also copy the project template from the Github repository: [Smart Wearable Sample](https://github.com/decentraland/smart-wearable-sample).

 ## The files in the template

 The folder of a brand new Smart Wearable project is very similar to that of a [Decentraland scene]({{< ref "/content/creator/sdk7/projects/scene-files.md">}}), but you will notice the following differences:

-- `wearable.json` includes all of the metadata for the portable experience
+- `wearable.json` includes all of the metadata for the smart wearable
 - There’s a placeholder 3D model (glasses.glb) and thumbnail (glasses.png) for a pair of dark glasses.
 You should replace these with the actual wearable you are creating
 - `scene.json` is a lot shorter, it doesn’t include properties that are irrelevant to a wearable, like parcels or spawn points